 A tummy tuck is a highly effective cosmetic surgery for reducing lax skin, but some patients may have concerns regarding tummy tuck scars.
-To put your mind at ease, this article explains the scarring you can expect for each type of tummy tuck and some helpful tips on how to minimise its appearance.
+To put your mind at ease, this article explains the scarring you can expect for each type of tummy tuck and some helpful tips on how to minimise tummy tuck scar appearance during the healing process.

 At the CREO Clinic, you can rest assured that you will be attended by our Medical Director, Dr. Omar Tillo, an experienced specialist in body contouring surgeries.
 Dr. Tillo has performed countless successful tummy tucks over his career and has a proven reputation for high quality outcomes and safe, patient-centred care.